dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The timeout of 30 seconds will need to be emprically tested so that it is a resonable watchdog timeout without creating false stub entries (failures)

+NOTE: the watchdog thread itself can have an exception.
+This is not a big deal, it just means that the watchdog thread won't be active for that particular thread and it won't be offering any type of timeout/stub protection.
+However, just because the watchdog for a thread has an exception, does not mean that the worker install tomcat thread is affected.
+In the 512 node test I saw on watchdog thread exception and added the tryp/except block below, inside of the watchdog, to print out more information to the gitlab console logs in case this happens again in the future.

 ```

 for attempt in range(5):